• Skip to primary navigation

 • Check the cooking time for different food items.

-• Check if the oven results in uneven absorption causing localized “hot spots”.
+• Check if the oven has uneven absorption, causing localized “hot spots”.

-• Check if the bowls made up of glass and plastics are heated when used in the oven.
+• Check if the bowls of glass and plastics are heated in the oven.
 Ideally, they should not.

 • Check if parts of frozen food remain frozen if insufficient time is allowed for the heating process.